donaldrich80/function-as-a-container/docs/index.md

 ### CICDevs

-Docker images intended as function runners in CI/CD pipelines, but also designed and documented to allow easy use for in-container development, testing, sandbox, etc.
+Docker images intended as function runners in CI/CD pipelines, but also designed and documented to allow easy use for in-container development, testing, sandbox, etc. Most of the layers used in those images are borrowed from this library.

 - [:fontawesome-brands-gitlab: GitLab](https://gitlab.com/donaldrich/cicdevs)